MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/compliance/ediscovery-search-missing-items.md

 ---
 title: Missing items in eDiscovery search results
-description: Fixes an issue in which the eDiscovery search returns an incomplete set of results.
+description: Provides a workaround for an issue in which eDiscovery search returns an incomplete set of results.
 author: MaryQiu1987
 ms.author: v-maqiu
 manager: dcscontentpm